precision-sustainable-ag/onfarm-api-tutorial/README.md

 > There are restrictions on what characters you can use in a query string.
 No spaces and only certain punctuation are allowed.

 Not all APIs are open and free like this toy one.
-Sometimes you need to identify yourself with an **API key**.
+Sometimes you need to identify yourself with an **API key** (or **token**).
 This is a way for the server to verify who you are, what permissions you have, and how much you're using a service.
 Sometimes API keys are passed in the query string as parameters, but often nowadays they're passed as **headers**:

 ```sh
 curl -H "my-custom-header: my-custom-token" -X GET "https://httpbin.org/anything?param=500"